-ocument event match the supplied filter will generate notifications that will be delivered to the requester’s protocol endpoint specified in the callback attribute.
+A document event that matches the supplied filter will generate notifications that will be delivered to the DDS requester’s protocol endpoint specified in the callback attribute.
 Only document events matching the filter criteria will generate a notification event to the subscriber.
 All other events will be discarded.

 Subscription filters allow a subscriber to control the content delivered to their registered notification endpoint.
 A subscription request without a filter will result in a valid subscription that will match no document events.
 This can be used to create this initial subscription shell, which can later be modified to add filter criteria as needed.